Strategic philanthropy and volunteering

 The cost of living crisis is affecting the most disadvantaged groups across all our communities, and it is having an especially significant impact on the charity sector.

 As part of our values, we have a responsibility to the communities we serve.
-We’re proud of the support our people give to help our communities and we encourage all of our colleagues to use their six days (42 hours) of volunteering time.
-Colleagues can take part in centrally organised programmes such as supporting a school as part of one of our education programmes or one of the charities our local offices support, becoming a Charity Trustee or School Governor, or they can support a cause they are personally passionate about through a self-organised activity.
-Many colleagues also choose to volunteer for our national charity, Marie Curie.
+We’re proud of the support our people give to help our communities and we offer all of our colleagues up to six days of volunteering time.
+Colleagues can take part in centrally organised programmes such as supporting a school or local charity, becoming a Charity Trustee or School Governor, or they can support a cause they are personally passionate about through a self-organised activity.
+Many colleagues also choose to volunteer for our national charity.

-In 2021, our colleagues selected Marie Curie as KPMG’s National Charity partner, initially until October 2023.
-In recognition of the current cost of living crisis, and the potential impact of this on the support Marie Curie receives, we have taken the decision to extend the partnership by a year, enabling us to provide additional support and stability for the charity through these challenging times.
-We support Marie Curie through fundraising, volunteering, pro bono and thought leadership programmes.
+In 2021, our colleagues selected Marie Curie as KPMG’s National Charity Partner, initially until October 2023.
+Then, in recognition of the cost of living crisis, we took the decision to extend the partnership by a year, until September 2024, enabling colleagues to continue providing support through challenging times.

 Rachel Hopcroft CBE / Head of Corporate Affairs, KPMG in the UK